Symposium graphic with details

 Presentation Information

-Lessons from COVID-19: Data, innovation, and partnership in preparing for the next health crisis Dr. Ashish Jha will highlight the global health challenges of pandemics and biosecurity -- and how key lessons from the COVID-19 pandemic can help public health leaders to meet and respond to these challenges.
-He will emphasize the shortcomings and achievements of the pandemic - how innovation reshaped the public health response, why partnerships were critical, and how we might use these lessons to be better prepared.
+Dr. Ashish Jha highlighted the global health challenges of pandemics and biosecurity -- and how key lessons from the COVID-19 pandemic can help public health leaders meet and respond to these challenges.
+He emphasized the shortcomings and achievements of the pandemic - how innovation reshaped the public health response, why partnerships were critical, and how we might use these lessons to be better prepared.
 As we enter a new era of health risks.
-Dr. Jha will point to key research and policy efforts essential for enhancing preparedness.
+Dr. Jha pointed to key research and policy efforts essential for enhancing preparedness.
 These efforts will ensure that as we face new health threats, the world stands ready to respond more flexibly -- and more effectively.

 Session Info